Foundations of regular variation on topological spaces: Random measures and point processes

-Let $f:\R\to\R$ be a continuous function with bounded support.
+Let $f:\R\to\R$ be a continuous function with bounded support which is not identically zero.
 The sum

 is an example of a \emph{shot-noise process}.
-By construction, the map which associates $\etap$ with $\zeta$ is continuous as a map from $\Mp$ to $\Cp(\R)$.
-This map is also a morphism if the linear scaling acts only on the marks.
-By the continuous mapping theorem, $\zeta$ is regularly varying in $\Cp(\R)$ with the ideal $\sC$ given at \eqref{eq:ideal-Cp}.
-The tail measure of $\zeta$ is the pushforward of the product of the $k$th factorial measure of the ground process and $\theta_\alpha^{\otimes k}$ under the map
+By construction, the map that associates $\etap$ with $\zeta$ is continuous as a map from $\Mp$ to $\Cp(\R)$, the space of continuous functions with the topology of pointwise convergence.
+This map is also a morphism (which respects the scaling) if linear scaling acts only on the marks.
+By the continuous mapping theorem, provided the pushforward tail measure is non-trivial, $\zeta$ is regularly varying in $\Cp(\R)$ with the ideal $\sC$ given in \eqref{eq:ideal-Cp}.
+The tail measure of $\zeta$ is the pushforward of $\kappa\otimes \theta_\alpha$ under the map that sends $(y,s)$ to the function $u\mapsto s f(u-y)$, $u\in\R$. \end{example}

+\paragraph{Random probability measures} Let $\XX$ be a completely regular Sous\-lin space (in particular, a Polish space) with a continuous scaling.
+Consider the family $\Mone$ of probability measures $\nu$ on $\XX$ with the topology of weak convergence, which makes $\Mone$ a Souslin space as well; see \cite[Theorem~5.1.8]{bogachev18}.
+A \emph{random probability measure} is a random element $\xip$ in $\Mone$ with its Borel $\sigma$-algebra.
+We use the scaling defined at \eqref{eq:23} as $(T_t\nu)(B)=\nu(T_{t^{-1}}B)$; this scaling is continuous on $\Mone$.